 - Eclectic – anything goes!

 Of course you don’t only need to frame photos.
-Wall art, flyers, a treasured theatre ticket, postcards can all form part of your collection.
+Wall art, flyers, a treasured theatre ticket and postcards can all form part of your collection.
 Think about grouping them together in themes (family, travel, graphic design/signage) or colour stories to make more of an impact.
-Using black and white images for a photo feature wall, in thin black frames, with regimented spacing between each frame looks timelessly striking and works really well up a staircase.
+Using black and white images for a photo feature wall in thin black frames with regimented spacing between each frame looks timelessly striking and works really well up a staircase.